IDCI-Consulting/TaskBundle/Resources/doc/how_to_create_action_service.md

 Inside `configureOptions`, you can use the [Symfony OptionResolver component](http://symfony.com/doc/current/components/options_resolver.html) and define the Action parameters.

 Inside `doExecute`, do whatever you want.
+In our example, we do a multiplication.

 Register your class as a tagged service
 ---------------------------------------